asumagic/angelsea/README.md

 ## angelsea

+> [!IMPORTANT]
+> Angelsea is in very early stages of development and is not suitable for use.

 Angelsea is a **JIT compiler for AngelScript** which leverages  the lightweight [MIR](https://github.com/vnmakarov/mir) JIT runtime and its C11 compiler.